-The fifth \ds, hereafter called \rio, is a synthetic event log that uses a ``textbook'' example of a business process for assessing loan applications~\cite{DBLP:journals/dke/WeberRR08}.
-The RIO event log introduced in~\citet{DBLP:conf/bpm/MaaradjiDRO15} has been built by alternating traces executing the original ``base'' model and traces modified so as to exhibit complex Concept Drifts obtained by composing simple log changes, namely, re-sequentialisation of process model activities (R), insertion of a new activity (I) and optionalisation of one activity (O).\footnote{The log used in~\citet{DBLP:conf/bpm/MaaradjiDRO15} has been slightly modified (i) by further strengthening the introduced Concept Drift with the increase of the time duration of two activities, as well as (ii) by considering only the first part of the event log, so as to have a single occurrence of the Concept Drift rather than multiple occurrences as in the original event log.} The \rio event log used in this evaluation is composed of 2,000 cases and 21,279 events referring to 19 different activities.

-The outcomes to be predicted for each \ds are expressed by using LTL formulae for the four BPI Challenges~\cite{DBLP:journals/tsc/Francescomarino19,DBLP:conf/caise/MaggiFDG14} and by using the case duration property of being a fast case for \rio\footnote{Specifically, the property defines a fast case a case with a cycle time lower than the average cycle time of the event log.} (see Table \ref{table:PNs}).
+The fifth and the sixth datasets, hereafter called \rioone and \riotwo, are synthetic event logs that use a ``textbook'' example of a business process for assessing loan applications~\citep{DBLP:journals/dke/WeberRR08}.
+The \rio event logs introduced in~\citet{DBLP:conf/bpm/MaaradjiDRO15} have been built by alternating traces executing the original ``base'' model and traces modified so as to exhibit complex Concept Drifts obtained by composing simple log changes, namely, re-sequentialisation of process model activities (R), insertion of a new activity (I) and optionalisation of one activity (O).\footnote{The logs used in~\citet{DBLP:conf/bpm/MaaradjiDRO15} have been slightly modified (i) by further strengthening the introduced Concept Drift with the increase of the time duration of two activities, as well as (ii) by considering only the first parts of the event logs, so as to have a single occurrence of the Concept Drift rather than multiple occurrences as in the original event logs.} \rioone is composed of 3,994 cases and 47,776 events related to 19 activities. \riotwo is composed, instead, of 2,000 cases and 21,279 events referring to 19 different activities.
+The outcomes to be predicted for each \ds are expressed by using LTL formulae for the four BPI Challenges~\citep{DBLP:journals/tsc/Francescomarino19,DBLP:conf/caise/MaggiFDG14} and by using the case duration property of being a fast case for \rio\footnote{Specifically, the property defines fast a case with a cycle time lower than the average cycle time of the event log.} (see Table \ref{table:PNs}).